aaronsnig501/cook-book/README.md

 - As a first time user I want to get an understanding of who this site is for and how it can help me
 - As a first time user I want to be able to browse the site to get an idea of what it has to offer
 - As a first time user I want to get access to recipes that I want to make
-- As a first time user I want to find out what benefits I recieve from signing up to the site
+- As a first time user I want to find out what benefits I receive from signing up to the site
 - As a first time user I want to sign up easily

 #### Returning users